Wi-Fi Meets ML: A Survey on Improving IEEE 802.11 Performance with Machine Learning: Core Wi-Fi Features

-In high-density 802.11ax \acp{WLAN}, \ac{RL} with the \ac{iQRA} mechanism is considered by \textcite{ali2019deep}.
-Instead of resetting the \ac{CW} value whenever the channel is idle (as in DCF), \ac{CW} calculated by considering the channel collision probabilities according to the \ac{COSB} protocol~\cite{ali2018channel}.
+In high-density 802.11ax \acp{WLAN}, \ac{RL} with the \ac{iQRA} is considered by \textcite{ali2019deep}.
+Instead of resetting the \ac{CW} value whenever the channel is idle (as in DCF), it is calculated by considering the channel collision probabilities according to the \ac{COSB} protocol~\cite{ali2018channel}.
 In this direction, the cumulative reward (accounting for the probability of collisions) is minimized by optimally adjusting a policy to update the \ac{CW} size.
-The \ac{iQRA} mechanism increments or decrements \ac{CW} (according to \ac{COSB}), finding a balance between optimal actions (concerning the best policy to reduce the collision probability) and exploring new actions to account for the dynamicity of WiFi environments.
-Results obtained from the ns-3 network simulator for both small (\num{15} station) and dense (\num{50} station) networks show that the proposed solution outperforms the baseline 802.11ax protocol in terms of throughput while delay remains similar.
+The \ac{iQRA} mechanism increments or decrements \ac{CW} (according to \ac{COSB}), finding a balance between optimal actions (concerning the best policy to reduce the collision probability) and exploring new actions to account for the dynamicity of Wi-Fi environments.
+Results from the ns-3 network simulator, for both small (with \num{15} stations) and dense (with \num{50} stations) networks, confirm that the solution outperforms the baseline 802.11ax protocol in terms of throughput, while the delay remains similar.

-Considering as a reward the difference between successful transmissions and collisions, the work in~\cite{zhu2012achieving} implements a programming paradigm called \ac{ABP}. \Ac{ABP} is used to optimize the specifics of \ac{RL} concerning two possible actions: halve the CW size or leave CW unchanged after a successful transmission.
-Simulations performed in ns-2 with \num{20} stations showed a reduction of the total number of dropped packets by four.
+\textcite{zhu2012achieving} implement a programming paradigm called \ac{ABP}, where the reward is the difference between successful transmissions and collisions. \Ac{ABP} optimizes the specifics of \ac{RL} for two possible actions: halve the CW size or leave CW unchanged after a successful transmission.
+Simulations performed in ns-2 with \num{20} stations show a reduction of the total number of dropped packets by four.

-The \ac{RF} algorithm is applied in a supervised manner to balance the minimum \ac{CW} size among users and accounting for fair channel access \cite{abyaneh2019intelligent}.
-The algorithm departs from monitoring channel variables (i.e., busy time, channel occupancy by the user, a number sent frames) to build a decision tree regarding the variety of settings.
-The algorithm is implemented in indoor 802.11ac scenarios with up to 8 nodes.
+The \ac{RF} algorithm is applied in a supervised manner to balance the minimum \ac{CW} size among users and account for fair channel access \cite{abyaneh2019intelligent}.
+The algorithm departs from monitoring channel variables (i.e., busy time, channel occupancy by the user, the number of sent frames) to build a decision tree regarding the variety of settings.
+The algorithm is implemented in indoor 802.11ac scenarios with up to 8 stations.
 Throughput, latency, and fairness are improved by \SI{153.9}{\percent}, \SI{64}{\percent}, and \SI{19.34}{\percent}, respectively, when compared to the 802.11ac standard.